Matt Olson Player Props: Braves vs. Angels

-Matt Olson -- with a slugging percentage of .743 in his past 10 games, including five home runs -- will be in action for the Atlanta Braves versus the Los Angeles Angels, with Griffin Canning on the hill, on July 31 at 7:20 PM ET.
+Matt Olson -- with a slugging percentage of .886 in his past 10 games, including six home runs -- will be in action for the Atlanta Braves against the Los Angeles Angels, with Patrick Sandoval on the mound, on August 1 at 7:20 PM ET.

-In his last game, he hit two homers in his most recent game (going 2-for-4) against the Brewers.
+He reached base in all four of his plate appearances (2-for-2 with a home run and an RBI) in his most recent game against the Angels.

 Matt Olson Game Info & Props vs. the Angels